-- The Clinical Competence goal focuses on interns’ development of competencies in individual and group counseling, crisis intervention, and clinical assessment and competence in using supervision and other available resources toward growth in clinical competence, professional identity, and professional autonomy.
+1. Clinical Intervention focuses on interns’ development of competencies in individual and group counseling and crisis intervention utilizing evidence-based interventions.
+This area includes competence in using supervision and other available resources toward growth in clinical competence.

-- The Provision of Supervision goal focuses on interns’ development of competence in the provision of clinical supervision.
+2. Provision of Supervision focuses on interns’ development of competence in the provision of clinical supervision.

-- The Community Intervention and Consultation goal focuses on interns’ development of competencies in the provision of community intervention and consultation services to members of the University community and working collaboratively with other professionals in health service psychology.
+3. Community Intervention, Consultation, and Interprofessional/Interdisciplinary Skills focuses on interns’ development of competencies in the provision of outreach and consultation services to members of the University community and working collaboratively with other professionals in health service psychology.

-- The Multicultural Competence goal focuses on interns’ developing sensitivity to, knowledge about, and clinical skills to practice effectively within a multicultural framework.
+4. Individual and Cultural Diversity focuses on interns’ developing sensitivity to, knowledge about, and clinical skills to practice effectively within a multicultural framework.
 This area includes exploration of how personal/cultural history, attitudes, and biases may impact practice.

-- The Ethics and Law goal focuses on interns’ acquisition of a working knowledge of, and sensitivity to, the ethics and laws affecting the practice of psychology; and application of these in their clinical work, research, consultations, and relationships with colleagues.
+5. Ethics and Law focuses on interns’ acquisition of a working knowledge of, and sensitivity to, the ethics and laws affecting the practice of psychology; and application of these in their clinical work, research, consultations, and relationships with colleagues.

-- The Professional Identity goal focuses on each intern’s development of an identity as a psychologist who engages in reflective professional practice and ongoing learning and who reflects the values and attitudes of psychology.
+9. Professional Identity, Values, and Attitudes focuses on each intern’s development of an identity as a psychologist who engages in reflective professional practice and ongoing learning and who reflects the values and attitudes of psychology.